gmlarumbe/verilog-ext/README.md

 * Hierarchy extraction and navigation
 * LSP configuration for `lsp-mode` and `eglot`
 * Support for many linters via `flycheck`
-* Improve `imenu` entries: instances, classes and methods
+* Improve `imenu` entries: detect instances, classes and methods
-* Code navigation functions: instances, definitions, references, parent module, dwim
+* Code navigation functions for RTL and Verification environments
 * Beautify modules and instances
 * Extended collection of custom and `yasnippet` templates insertion via `hydra`
 * Many additional misc utilities